-How to Get to Busan
+Directions to Getting to Busan

 As Busan is Korea’s second largest city, it’s got a KTX station and Gimhae International Airport..

-How to Get to Gimhae International Airport
+Getting to Gimhae International Airport

 Gimhae International Airport has airport shuttle buses leaving and arriving from various cities.
 Call the tourist information hotline #1330 for the exact schedule– the online schedule at KoBus (kobus.co.kr) isn’t always accurate.
 Keep in mind, airport bus services don’t start until 8am.